 Science requires an ability to clearly communicate research findings to the community.
 To help develop skills in presenting scientific work and ideas to others, students are required to give a 25-minute seminar on their proposed research project during their third year.
 While we encourage students to include their own data as part of background or preliminary results, it is also acceptable to focus on previous work of others.
 This experience is meant to both provide an experience in public speaking and help stimulate development of research directions.

 In addition to classes, students are required to attend seminars given by outside speakers invited by the Biophysics Department, given on a weekly basis.
-Meeting and hearing about the work of others provides an excellent opportunity to observe different styles of communicating science, learn about career paths of others, and of course find out what key scientific questions are being pursued in different fields.
+Meeting outside speakers and hearing about their work provides an excellent opportunity to observe different styles of communicating science, learn about career paths of others, and of course find out what key scientific questions are being pursued in different fields.

 Approval for Dissertation Research